International Student Life in Canada: What to expect?

 According to the statistics of Immigration Refugees and Citizenship Canada, over 572,000 international students held study permits in the country as of December 2018.
 The “land of maple trees” is known for its peaceful and amicable environment, imparting international students a sense of security, and they feel free to approach for assistance without hesitation.

 Canada serves a large number of benefits for its international students, the major one being the ease of getting permanent (PR).
 The high quality of life and low living costs make it suitable and conducive for international students.
+Some options for pursuing masters in Canada are discussed here.

 So, if you are aiming to pursue your Graduation or Masters in cities like Toronto, Vancouver, Quebec, or Montreal, and wondering how life would be in Canada, this post is here to help you.